akshayvkt/aiwrapped/README.md

 ## Privacy First

-**Your data never leaves your browser.**
+**Your full conversations stay on your device.**

 - Your ZIP file is parsed entirely client-side using JavaScript
 - Conversation content is never uploaded to any server
 - The only data stored (for sharing) is the aggregated stats you see on the cards
-- Persona generation sends only session titles and brief context to the Claude API
+- Persona generation sends session titles and the first 3 messages from a small sample of conversations to the Claude API

 This repo is open-source so you can verify these claims yourself.
 Key files to review:
 - `lib/parseClaudeExport.ts` - Claude export parsing (runs in browser)